ipspace/netlab/docs/module/lag.md

 * **lacp_mode**: "active" or "passive"

+* **ifindex**: Optional parameter to control naming of the bonding device

-By setting the **lag.id** parameter at the link level and defining **lag.members**, a *lag* type link is created with the given list or count of member links.
+By setting the link type to **lag** for a link group, a *lag* type link is created with the given list of member links.

 ## Example

-To create a LAG consisting of 2 links between 2 devices:
+To create a LAG consisting of 2 links between devices 'r1' and 'r2':

 ```
 module: [ lag ]